VinceZK/authorization/README.md

 ]
 ```

-**Note:** "raw profile" and "compiled profile" are differentiated by different perspectives.
+**Note:** the system differentiates "raw profile" and "compiled profile" for the performance reason.
-When the authorization profiles are maintained by the administrator, they are called raw profiles.
+When the authorization profiles are maintained and stored, they are raw profiles.
-When the system do authorization checks, the raw profiles must be converted to a compiled profile.
+When the authorization profiles are read for permission checks, they are converted to a compiled profile.
-This is mainly to achieve better performance by sorting and grouping authorizations.
+This is to achieve better performance by sorting and grouping authorizations.

 ## To Begin